Applying for Direct Housing Payments under Universal Credit and Deductions for Arrears

 As with the other elements that make up a UC payment, housing costs are normally paid direct to the Claimant/Tenant; not direct to the landlord.
 There are protections available for the landlord, e.g. where there are rent arrears.
 In these cases, landlords can request what is called a landlord managed payment, or an alternative payment arrangement, under which the housing costs element can then be paid to the landlord, if the request is approved.

 Direct payments to Landlords are kept under review.
 DWP will fix a review date with a view to the tenant then returning to the former single monthly payment process.
-Reviews will be set for 3, 6, 9, 12, 15, 18 and 24 month periods.
+Reviews will be set for 3, 6, 9, 12, 15, 18 and 24 month periods but could be longer in some instances.
 The idea also is that those Claimants who have direct payments of housing costs to their Landlords made will also receive personal budgeting support to build the Claimant's financial capability so that in time they can manage a normal single monthly payment.

 Direct payment to Landlords - alternative payment arrangements